 The same day that first Muslim ban was announced I signed up for a two-week free trial with Ancestry.
 I wanted to know just how many refugee lines I had come from, how many immigrants were on my family tree.
 The answer was: a lot.
 In that respect my background is as American as apple pie.
 I’m a mix of many of the early waves of American immigrants that actually made the country great.

-One of my great-grandparents had Mayflower and Revolutionary War ancestors and married into an old Scotch-Irish Pennsylvania family.
+One of my great-grandparents had Mayflower and Revolutionary War ancestors and married into an old Scots-Irish Pennsylvania family.
 Two more were Jews from the Russian Empire, one Ukrainian and one Polish.
 They fled Odessa in the wake of the 1905 pogroms that ravaged the city’s Jewish community, first traveling to Glasgow and then to New York City.

 Another great-grandparent left Ireland for the United States during Ireland’s last famine, in 1879.
 She started her new life as a maid, cleaning for wealthy families in Pittsburgh, Pennsylvania.
 There she met another of my great-grandfathers, the English-born son of an Irish Catholic who’d emigrated to England during the Great Famine of the 1840s and an English Protestant from a West Bromwich family of blacksmiths.